Digital marketing optimization is a sometimes overlooked step that’s actually almost as important as the campaign setup itself.

 - Shift Your Budgets: Reallocating budgets from a poor performing ad group to a well-performing ad group is an easy way to get the biggest bang for your buck.
 Also, take a look at which creatives are performing best and remove the assets that aren’t producing great results.

-- Build Whitelists and Block Lists: Build a block list of the sites that aren’t performing or accumulating enough impressions.
-Then, build a whitelist of the sites you want to serve even more inventory on (and add a bid multiplier between 1.25–1.5 to increase your chances).
-Tip: Add both a block list and a whitelist to your campaign and update it weekly for optimal performance.
+- Build Preferred Lists and Block Lists: Build a block list of the sites that aren’t performing or accumulating enough impressions.
+Then, build a preferred list of the sites you want to serve even more inventory on (and add a bid multiplier between 1.25–1.5 to increase your chances).
+Tip: Add both a block list and a preferred list to your campaign and update it weekly for optimal performance.

 - Frequency Caps: If you wish to serve more or fewer impressions to a single user within a period of time, adjust the impression number and/or time frame of the impressions.
 In Choozle, the standard is 3 impressions per 8 hours.
 Tip: If you want to scale down, 1 impression per 24 hours is a good place to start.